✨ Sign Up for our People People Newsletter

 We Build Narratives About Our Jobs

-We are constantly balancing the benefits of our current work and comparing them with our perception of alternative options.
+We constantly balance the benefits of our current work and compare them with our perception of alternative options.

 We always have a narrative we tell ourselves—and others—about why we stay at our jobs or why we are looking to move on.